joseeortega/FizzBuzzApplication/README.md

 This app was developed with Java Framework Spring Boot (Server) and Javascript Framework AngularJS (Client) using a code's automation system called Gradle

 The IDE used to develop the app was STS Eclipse

+* All files generated are in fizzbuzz/src/main/resources/results *